SMD Resistors: Codes, Size, Testing, Tolerance and Selection

 2. Color Ring Nominal Method (Generally Used for Cylindrical Fixed Resistors)

-While less common on modern rectangular SMD resistors, some cylindrical surface-mount components use color bands similar to through-hole resistors.
+While less common on modern rectangular SMD resistors, some cylindrical surface-mount components (MELF packages) use color bands similar to through-hole resistors.
 The color ring method typically uses four bands:

 • First Band: First significant digit